-Does my favorite season have to break the bank?
+Does my favorite season have to break the bank, or can you truly have a frugal Christmas?

 As much as I love love love Christmas, if I’m not careful it can really take a toll on two things I try hard to protect: my health and my bank account.